UniExeterRSE/intro-to-r/_episodes/04_data_types.md

 ## [1] "character"
 {% endhighlight %}

-## Activity: Determining Data Yypes
+## Activity: Determining data types

 Create a variable with the numbers 9,2,200, and 14.
 What class do you predict this variable to be?
 Use an R function to confirm your answer.